howdocom/howdo-slate/source/index.html.md

 ### Outreach
 “Even the most successful incubator/accelerators with established brands put a significant amount of effort into sourcing potential startups for each cohort.”
 (Unitus Seed Fund, Survey)

-[WP IMPORT: BLOCKQUOTE] “The way we recruit the best people in the world is by reaching them via multiple channels.
+> “The way we recruit the best people in the world is by reaching them via multiple channels.
 So the alumni work is really important, hacker news is really important, putting great content online is really important, I taught a class…... that got millions and millions of views.
 For that applicant cycle, our applicant rate went up 40 or 50% — 60%.”
 (Sam Altman, Interview (10:35))

 Accelerators recruit entrepreneurs through a host of different channels.
 The most common sources cited by accelerators include:
 Referrals from entrepreneurs affiliated with the accelerator,